Mujeres asesinas (2022 TV series)

 Mujeres asesinas is a Mexican television series developed by Alicia Luna.
 It is a reimagined version of the series of the same name, based on the book series written by Marisa Grinstein.
 The series premiered on Vix on 4 November 2022.

-In September 2023, the series was renewed for a second season that premiered on 15 March 2024.
 In November 2024, the series was renewed for a third season that premiered on 16 May 2025.
+In March 2026, the series was renewed for a fourth season.

 Premise

 Each episode presents a stand-alone story in which women face a difficult life because of violent partners, manipulative parents, or humiliating situations, and turn to violence and death to end their situation.

 Production

 Development

 On 29 June 2022, the series was announced for TelevisaUnivision's streaming platform Vix, with filming having begun earlier that month.
 The series premiered on 4 November 2022.
 On 27 September 2023, Vix renewed the series for a second season.
 The second season premiered on 15 March 2024.
 On 13 November 2024, Vix renewed the series for a third season.
 The third season premiered on 16 May 2025.
+On 25 March 2026, Vix renewed the series for a fourth season.